Albion Online Return Rate Explained

 Numbers make this real.
 Imagine you are crafting a T6.1 cloth chest in Fort Sterling (cloth chest is the Fort Sterling bonus specialty).
 Here is how each layer changes your effective return rate and, more importantly, your take-home silver at current market prices.

-- Base crafter, Fort Sterling, no focus+15% cloth chest bonus + city header applied.~33%
+- Base crafter, Fort Sterling, no focus+15% cloth robe specialty stacked on the +18% base.~25%

 Live market anchor